The Challenge

 Ready to Add Rhetoric Audit to Your Newsroom?

-- Monitor competitor coverage
+If you:- Monitor competitor coverage

 - Fact-check claims made in articles